 According to the findings of a study by the Council for International Educational Exchange titled “Employer Attitudes toward Study Abroad,” after a student’s major or minor, employers look for study abroad experience in potential hires.
 Longer programs or those with an experiential learning or internship component are particularly valued.
 Employers recognize the link between study abroad and personal qualities they are looking for, including adaptability, working well under pressure, a non-judgmental attitude and intellectual curiosity.

-By clicking on the links on the left for GLOBE, semester exchange, summer and international internship programs, and short-term immersions.
+By clicking on the links above in the navigation menu for TREBLE, semester exchange, summer and international internship programs, and short-term immersions.

 Security is our top priority for study abroad students.
 Safety is always a consideration in choosing destinations and each location we offer hosts many visiting students per year without incident.
 We hold a pre-departure session before students leave to discuss detailed health and safety information, including taking care of their physical and mental health, avoiding unsafe behaviors, consuming alcohol responsibly and more.